odhyp/odhyp.com/README.md

 - [ ] update CTA for work inquiry and get in touch
 - [ ] Add testimonial section in Home and Service page
 - [ ] Work on the Taxonomy pages
-- [ ] Add search feature in Writings page
+- [ ] Add search and sort feature in Writings page
+- [ ] Add Single page Table of Contents
 - [ ] Add back-to-top button
 - [x] Add Services section